 We’re going to break this section into two areas: 1. simply removing lawn grass for a garden and 2. clearing unused land for a larger-scale garden or small farm.

-Ideally, you start this project in the fall.
-If you need to need to start your garden immediately, see our “quick versions” below.
+(However, if you’re reading this in springtime and you need to need to start your garden immediately, see our “quick versions” further down this page.)

 We prefer to use the first “smothering method” with cardboard, but we’ve included two other methods which gardeners use for a no-chemical approach: solarization and manual digging.